 We are certified as B Corp Benefit Corporation.
 A B Corp is different from a C Corp business in that the articles of incorporation go beyond making a profit to include doing something good for the community.
 We are assessed every year in how we take care of our employees, the community, and the planet.
 We have been recognized for our work because we have been certified as a B Corp for the last six years.
 We like to do that because this is good for employees, and it improves our morale.
 We are not just here to make money.
 We help each other, do volunteer work, and contribute to the community.

-Bill: If there’s one idea you want readers of this interview to walk away believing, what would it be?
+If there's one idea you'd like readers to walk away believing, what would it be?